kaurao/HDDT/README.md

 ## Hellinger distance decision tree

+### This is largely UNTESTED so USE AT YOUR OWN RISK

 The R file contains functions to create Hellinger distance decision tree (HDDT) given training data.
 It also provides a function to use a learned decision tree to predict new data.